ChristopherWilks/snaptron/README.md

 ## Tests ##

 Snaptron has both unit tests and system tests ("round trip testing").
+These only work for the SRAv1 and SRAv2 compilations.

 In a separate terminal in the Snaptron working directory run: